Arrested Hong Kong cardinal a fiery critic of Beijing

 Zen left a police station on bail Wednesday night following his arrest alongside other former trustees of the 612 Humanitarian Support Fund, which provides assistance to people arrested during 2019 anti-government protests.
 The former Hong Kong archbishop has not yet commented on his arrest.

-A police statement said the former trustees were suspected of endangering national security by making requests of foreign countries or overseas agencies and calling for the imposition of sanctions on the Hong Kong Special Administrative Region.
+A police statement said the former trustees were suspected of endangering national security by making requests of foreign countries or overseas agencies and calling for sanctions against the Hong Kong Special Administrative Region.

 Widely condemned abroad, the arrests further a campaign to quash all forms of dissent in the city under the sweeping national security law passed in 2020, a year after authorities subdued pro-democracy protests that challenged China’s rule over Hong Kong.